morganestes/Largo/docs/users/sidebarswidgets.rst

 Added Plugin Widgets
 --------------------

 INN builds and maintains several WordPress plugins that provide additional functionality and add their own widgets.
-For more information about the plugins and documentation on using their widgets see:
+For more information about the plugins and documentation on using these widgets see:

 - `Link Roundups plugin <https://wordpress.org/plugins/link-roundups/>`_
-- `Doubleclick for Wordpress plugin <https://github.com/INN/DoubleClick-for-WordPress/>`_
+- `Doubleclick for Wordpress plugin <https://wordpress.org/plugins/doubleclick-for-wp//>`_
 - `Analytic Bridge plugin <https://github.com/INN/analytic-bridge>`_

 Widgets Deprecated in 0.4x